 FIAT G.212.
-A variant of the G.12 that was built built post-war with a larger fuselage and an increased wingspan.
-The first variant was the G.212CA that were powered by Alfa Romeo 128 radials.
+A variant of the G.12 that was built built post-war with a larger fuselage and increased wingspan.
+The first variant was the G.212CA, which had Alfa Romeo 128 radials.
 Two more Twin-Wasp engined variants were built, the G.212CP airliner and the G.212TP civil and military transport.
-The Italian Air Force converted 6 CP's into the G.212 AV (Aula Volante), effectively a flying classroom, of which there is a surviving example in the Italian Air Force Museum in Vigna di Valle.
-Broplan released two 1/72 vac-form G.212 kits, covering both military and civilian variants.
+The Italian Air Force converted 6 CP's into the G.212 AV (Aula Volante) as a flying classroom of which there is a surviving example in the Italian Air Force Museum in Vigna di Valle.
+Broplan released two 1/72 vac-form G.212 kits covering both military and civilian variants.

-AML released a dozen 1/72 boxings of the G.50, covering every variant except the G. 50V prototype.
-Their latest release (shared with FLY Models) is the best injection moulded kit to get in this scale.
+AML released numerous 1/72 boxings of the G.50, covering every variant except the G.50V DB engined prototype (ItalianKits covered the G.50V in 1/72 resin but is OOP).
+AML's latest releases, shared with FLY Models, is the best injection moulded kit to get in this scale.
 Only the SBS Models 1/72 resin kit is any better.
-Flying Machines trio of 1/48 G.50 kits are the ones to get in this scale but they are rather scarce.
-The 1/48 Secter/Hasegawa & Pacific Coast Models are discontinued as are the highly complex and wonderfully detailed 1/48 resin Italian Classic conversion & full kit sets.
-In 1/32 scale you may still be able to get your hands on the excellent Special hobby limited run kit.
+Flying Machines trio of 1/48 G.50 kits are good kits too but are rather scarce.
+The rather crude 1/48 Secter kit formed the basis of the Hasegawa & Pacific Coast Models G.50 kits but are OOP, as are the highly complex and wonderfully detailed range of 1/48 Italian Classic resin products.
+In 1/32 scale you may still be able to get your hands on one the excellent Special Hobby limited run kits, which includes the two seater trainer B (biposto) variant.
+For fans of 1/144 scale modelling, there is choice of the Mark 1 Models and Metallic Detail kits.
+The Metallic Detail kit is 3-D printed.

 FIAT G.55.
-This was an evolutionary development of the FIAT G.50 but with so many changes made to the airframe, it was given a new designation.
-Along with the Macchi C.202, Macchi C.205 & Reggiane RE.2005, it was more than a match for rival Allied fighters of the time.
+An evolutionary development of the FIAT G.50V.
+With so many changes made to the airframe, it was given a new G.55 designation.
+Together with the Macchi Folgore/Veltro & the RE.2005, it was more than a match for rival Allied fighters of the time.
 The G.55 had only just entered service with the Regia Aeronautica when the Armistice was signed, so it saw most action in the ANR.
-It was a very capable aircraft, especially at altitude thanks to its large wing area.
+It was a very capable aircraft especially at altitude thanks to its large wing area.
 At the end of hostilities there were sufficient airframes to continue production.
-A total of 75 more single and two-seat aircraft were built, with the bulk of them sent to Argentina.
+A total of 75 more single and two-seat aircraft were built, most of which were sent to Argentina.

 G.212